We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 - Type: Lotion

-- Mineral/Chemical: Mineral
+- Mineral/chemical: Mineral

 - NEA Seal of Acceptance: Yes

 I tested this product, and I found it certifiably no-fuss.
-It is lightweight and airy, and rubs in easily.
+It is lightweight and airy, and it rubs in easily.
 There was a slight grainy quality to the texture that I couldn’t put my finger on, but that didn’t affect my overall experience of using it.
 It gave my skin no grief, was easy to toss into my beach bag, and carried the same sunny vibe as its yellow packaging.

 Best Tinted